fadden/CiderPress2/DiskArc/FS/MFS-notes.md

 MFS has a single directory for the entire volume.
 Each entry has a variable size, 51 bytes plus the filename.
 Entries aren't allowed to cross block boundaries, so it's not necessary to hold multiple catalog blocks in memory at once.
+The start of each entry is aligned to a 16-bit word.

 Each entry has the form:
 ```